-Women in the research were advised at the outset that their insights, knowledge and experiences were being collected with the aim of creating social change, particularly law reform.
+Women in the research were advised on the outset that their insights, knowledge and experiences were being collected with the aim of creating social change, particularly law reform.

-Interviews were conducted in a semi-structured way to encourage women to tell their story in the way that felt most comfortable to them.
+Interviews were conducted in a semi-structured way to encourage women to tell their story in a way that feels most comfortable to them.
 The researcher was conscious of creating an environment of solidarity in which women could discuss the systemic issues they faced.